malmgrek/political-projections/doc/discussion.md

 are 1–10, 0–10, 1–7, ..., that is, the data need to be scaled to uniform units.
 Two unit transformations were experimented:

-A) Affine transformation to the interval [-1, 1]
+1. Affine transformation to the interval [-1, 1]
-B) Affine transformation to zero mean and unit variance (standardization)
+2. Affine transformation to zero mean and unit variance (standardization)

-Method A is useful if we want to preserve the information on varying spreads among features.
+Method 1 is useful if we want to preserve the information on varying spreads among features.
 For example, immigration views divide people more than views on culture or regional policymaking.
-Method B is useful if we want to study correlation, not covariance.
+Method 2 is useful if we want to study correlation, not covariance.

 #### Re-order features based on hierarchicaly clustering